 Made from titanium which is thinner than a traditional shell and therefore smaller.
 They seem to now be able to match Starkey for size.
 They are in second place only because they don’t preserve the hearing aid functionality as well as the Soundlens and have no wireless at all in any of the “Titanium” range.

 If you have to have a hearing aid that people might see, what looks the nicest

-Unitron have won several design awards and their “Kiss” shape of aid is one of the smallest and most attractive receiver in canal aids available.
+Unitron has won several design awards and their “Kiss” shape of aid is one of the smallest and most attractive receivers in canal aids available.
 We have mentioned the top model in the range, the “Tempus Pro” but it is important to note that you don’t really pay for looks with hearing aids and all models in the Tempus range have the “Kiss” shape, right the way down to the most basic (and least expensive) Tempus 500 Kiss

 The Widex “Passion” shape has always been amongst my favourite “receiver in canal” shapes.
 If a hearing aid can be pretty, this is it.
 It missed out on the top spot as the technology inside it isn’t so attractive, the Widex Unique range was poorly received and the newer Widex Beyond range that quickly replaced it is only available in the larger “Fusion2” shape, rather than the prettier Passion shape.